marcosadriano05/todolist/README.md

 Its needed Deno runtime installed.

+The database used is Postgresql 14 on port 5432.

-First of all, you need to run all migrations to generate the Sqlite database with all tables.
+You need to run all migrations to generate all tables.
 Run this command:

 ```shell
 deno task migration:run